dybzon/AlwaysDecrypted/README.md

 # AlwaysDecrypted

 Tired of working with encrypted columns in your SQL Server database?
-AlwaysDecrypted is the tool that helps you decrypt data that is encrypted using _SQL Server Always Encrypted_.
+AlwaysDecrypted is the tool that helps you decrypt data that is encrypted under _SQL Server Always Encrypted_.

 ## Usage

 [Download the latest release](https://github.com/dybzon/AlwaysDecrypted/releases) and run the application AlwaysDecrypted.exe from the command line.

-Provide the name of your SQL Server and database as command line arguments like this (the server will default to localhost)
+Provide the names of your SQL server and database as command line arguments like this (the server will default to localhost if nothing is specified)

-`-server=myserver -database=mydatabase`
+`-server=myserver -db=mydatabase`

-The application will decrypt any data that is encrypted using _SQL Server Always Encrypted_ in the given database.
+The application will decrypt any data that is encrypted under _SQL Server Always Encrypted_ in the given database.

 You can optionally limit the tables to be decrypted by specifying a `-tables` argument like this: